The 29 Best Things to do in Downtown Toronto

 Getting around Toronto on public transport is easy.
 The Toronto Transit Commission (TTC) runs three modes of public transport: subway, streetcar and bus.
 All operate extensive routes throughout the city and suburbs, making getting around very easy.

 Toronto’s Downtown and Harbor areas are very walkable.
-Taking a Guided Walking Tour can help to orient you, as well as giving you lots of interesting information about the area.
+Taking a Guided Walking Tour can help to orient you, as well as give you lots of interesting information about the area.
 Alternatively, a Best of Toronto City Tour with Entry Tickets is a great way to see the main sights.

 If you wish to combine sightseeing and transport, the Hop-On Hop-Off Sightseeing Bus is great.
 With over 20 stops throughout the city, as well as audio commentary, the open-top double-decker is an easy, convenient, and fun way to get around Toronto.